E-learning course overview

 Max. number of participants: 20

 Please also register with your examination office or via FlexNow in time.
-For enrolment periods see: https://informatik.rub.de/studium/pruefungsamt/pruefungstermine/
+For enrolment periods in Computer Science see: https://informatik.rub.de/studium/pruefungsamt/pruefungstermine/

 The practical course gives an introduction to mobile robotics with a focus on dynamical systems approaches.
 The open-source simulation environment Webots is used to control e-puck miniature mobile robots, equipped with a differential drive, combined infrared/proximity sensors and a video camera.
 The course covers elementary problems in robot odometry, use of sensors and motor control.
 It then teaches basic dynamic methods for robot navigation, in which the robot's sensors are used for obstacle avoidance and approach to a target location.